FAQs: Admissions

 When are courses held?

-Students arrive at NYU Wagner from over 40 different countries around the world and bring professional experience from every sector of public service.
-Learn more about the NYU Wagner community here.
+Students come to NYU Wagner from across the country and around the globe, bringing professional experience from every corner of the public service landscape.
+Learn more about the vibrant NYU Wagner community here.

 NYU Wagner student organizations provide diverse social, educational, and professional opportunities for students.
 They operate under the umbrella of the Wagner Student Association (WSA), the representative body for students.